 You might be tempted to live on fast food, just to avoid awkward restaurant situations.
 Don’t.
 In fact, fancy establishments are fantastic places to dine alone.
 Waiters are happy to help solo diners who smile and say, “I made a special trip just to eat here.
 What do you recommend?”
 Social folks might want to eat at the bar, but there’s no shame in taking a table for two.

-Get an early start
+8. Get an early start

 If the thought of bar-hopping alone makes you die a little inside, just recast your day.
 Wake up early, enjoy a leisurely breakfast (when all the good stuff is still available on the hotel buffet) and head out for parks, museums and other daytime-only activities.
 If you pack your day full enough, you’ll be ready for bed by 9pm.

-Find your people
+9. Find your people

 Use Facebook and Twitter to ask for connections where you’re travelling.
 Offer to take local friends of friends out for dinner, and you’ll be surprised how many people take you up on it – everyone likes to be tour guide for a night.
 Also seek out your interests in your destination – the fan club for the local football team, say, or the chess association.
-That same gregarious friend who loved Indonesia also hooked up with an improv-comedy group in Kuala Lumpur.
-Hilarity ensued.

-Revel in it
+10. Revel in it